namje0/namje_shipwright/README.md

     - `.dungeon` files take up less space.
 ### Owning multiple ships
 Multiple ships can be owned by a player in this framework, and players can freely swap between them.
+- Different ships have their own separate cargo holds.
+- Ships retain their celestial position and will appear in that position when swapped to.
+    - This will play the warp/fly animation everytime due to limitations.
+Only slightly immersion breaking.
+- This framework allows you to increase ship slots up to a set maximum limit.
+You can use this to create rewards for quests, craftables, and more.
 - Due to a **Starbound limitation**, any wiring will be disconnected when swapping back to a ship.
 This may be fixed in an future update.
 Don't count on it though
-- This framework allows you to increase ship slots up to a set maximum limit.
-You can use this to create rewards for quests, craftables, and more.
 ### New Upgrade System
 Individual ship stats can be upgraded at a ship service technician.
 This framework implements one at the outpost.
 - Max fuel, fuel efficiency, ship speed, crew size, and cargo hold capacity can be upgraded.